 The Daimyo lords belonged to the Samurai class, the highest caste, until the abolition of the caste.
 They reported directly to the shogun and their status was counted in the so-called ‘koku’, which was a measure of how much rice their country could produce.
-After the famous battle at Sekigahara that took place in1600, the daimyo were divided in two groups: tozama and fudai depending on which side they were in this battle.
+After the famous battle at Sekigahara that took place in1600, the daimyo was divided into two groups: tozama and fudai depending on which side they were in this battle.

 These men had at their disposal large tough armies and were often in conflict with each other.

 At the head of their military forces were some of the bravest and terrifying warriors - the ‘samurai’ (means 'ones who serve'), highly respected for their extraordinary skills and brave nature of warriors.